jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

       - Default setting: make private by default, e.g. social media app shouldn't share user data with everybody by default
       - Embedded: build privacy in; don’t add it later
       - Full functionality, positive-sum: achieve both security and privacy, not just one or the other
-      - Full lifecycle protection: privacy should be achieved before, during and after a transaction; part of this is securely disposing of data when it is no longer needed
+      - Full lifecycle, end-to-end protection: privacy should be achieved before, during and after a transaction; part of this is securely disposing of data when it is no longer needed
       - Visibility, transparency, open: publish the requirements and goals; audit them and publish the findings
       - Respect, user-centric: involve end users, providing the right amount of information for them to make informed decisions about their data